tonyperkins/homeassistant-broadlink-manager-v2/README.md

 **Use v2 (beta)** if:
 - ✅ You want to help test new features
 - ✅ You're comfortable reporting bugs
-- ✅ You want early access to SmartIR integration
+- ✅ You want **full SmartIR integration** (available now!)
-- ✅ You like modern UIs
+- ✅ You like modern, beautiful UIs
+- ✅ You want the latest features and improvements

 ## Screenshots